The following happened nearly 30 years ago in the heart of Europe …

 And that is it.

-Not quite as my father said — “not supposed to see each other ever again” — because at one point, you will want to see them again to make the final recovery test.
+Not quite as my father said — “not supposed to see each other ever again” — because, at one point, you will want to see them again to make the final recovery test.'No-Contact, a field-tested and proven way to move on from your Ex.'

 No-Contact is the quickest way to healing after a breakup or divorce.
 It’s simply a field-tested and proven fact (not just a theoretical concept).